wlonk/arcadia/vingt-et-un.md

 mutually compatible.
 If you need to resolve a disagreement in how the stakes pan out, the person with the higher total without going bust gets to decide.
 But consensus and collaboration should be the order of the day.

+If you want something directly from another PC as stakes, you may ask for it, but you may never demand it.
+They always retain a choice.
+If you win (either fully or with compromise), you may present your stakes to the player of the character in question.
+If they agree, they gain a token for their trouble.
+If they do not, they must pay you a token.
+If you went bust, they are under no obligations to you at all.

 At the end of the scene (which may include many exchanges), each player evaluates whether they fulfilled any of the conditions for their social role.